We’re currently recruiting for the 2018-2019 year! Click on the image or click here to apply.

 - Members who miss two consecutive meetings during the year may be asked to forfeit the remainder of their appointment on the CAB.

 - Vacancies in the CAB will be filled through an application and selection process.

 - CAB members are compensated by CHIPTS for sharing their time and expertise (see below).

 - Each member of the CAB will attend in his or her personal capacity, not in the capacity of the agency for which he or she works.

 - The advisory board will be led by two co-chairs.

 - Co-chairs will be nominated and elected by the CAB members.
 In the event that a co-chair resigns, a replacement co-chair will be nominated and elected by the members at the next meeting.

 - The CAB will meet quarterly.

-- An agenda will be prepared by the CAB Coordinator and Co-Chairs and shared with members in advance of each meeting.
-Members are encouraged to propose agenda items to the CAB Coordinator and may do so up to a week in advance of a meeting.
+- The CAB Coordinator and Co-Chairs will prepare an agenda and share with the members in advance of each meeting.
+Members are encouraged to propose agenda items to the CAB Coordinator, and may do so up to a week in advance of a meeting.

-- The CAB Coordinator, or a person designated by the Coordinator, will prepare a summary of each meeting, and share the summary to all members with the draft agenda for the following meeting.
+- The CAB Coordinator will prepare a summary of each meeting, and share the summary to all members with the draft agenda for the following meeting.